 Please do contact me if you would like further information on:

 - Family work

-I am LGBT affirmative.
+I am LGBTQI affirmative.

 MIND recommend Arts Therapy as 'helpful for any kind of mental health problem.
 This includes conditions which are given the label 'psychosis'.'

 'Thank you for your help, for your calm and constant way of being and for understanding.'

 'She seems so much more in herself and able to manage the challenging moments'.

 'Thank you so much for your kindness, wisdom and support.
 You have helped me so much and I really appreciate all you have done.
 I would recommend you to anyone.'